redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 - Investigate DNS
 - Explore nodes failing and returning.

-Now ready to go on to the lab manual or return to lab overview and setup.
+Now ready to go on to the lab manual or return to the lab environment main menu.

 ```diff
 + Click Next or Back to continue...